 Maman Invisible, or Hidden-Mother, was an odd 19th-century practice where the mother, usually disguised under or behind a spread or a blanket, holds her child tightly for the photographer to insure a sharply focused image.
 Camera shutters were relatively slow then, so to help the kids stay still during the long exposure — about 30 seconds by 1841 — the photographer would use this simple and somewhat anecdotally creepy trick.
 Notice that none of children is smiling like most alive photographs from the same Victorian era.

-On a parallel note, Freak Shows of the Past — One and its sequel Freak Shows of the Past — Two are two more historical photo-articles.
+On a parallel note, Freak Shows of the Past — One and its sequel Freak Shows of the Past — Two are a couple of equally historical photo-articles.
 Also the less bizarre Rare Historical Photos series from 1 to 12.

 Enjoy...